Josheriff/apirest/README.md

 ## next step

-"npm install express --save" or "npm i express -S"
+- "npm install express --save" or "npm i express -S"

 ## next step

 - create the main file in this case index.js
+(you'll can se the index.js in the repo files)